 Don’t let your dental emergency go on any longer than it has to.
 Contact Mint Dental any time day or night to end your suffering and so that we may provide you with the pain-free care you need to keep a healthy mouth and smile.

-When a dental emergency occurs, you don’t have much time to waste to have your teeth seen to.
+When a dental emergency occurs, you don’t have much time to waste.
 Just like a broken bone in your body, chipping or breaking a tooth, or sustaining any other type of injury to the mouth will require that you have it seen to quickly.
 If you don’t, then you could be risking further damage to your teeth, gums, and the rest of your mouth.

-In the event that you have a dental emergency, you can rely on Mint Dental for the care that you need.
-Don’t waste any more time and instead give us a call at 907-646-8670.
+In the event that you have a dental emergency, you can rely on Mint Dental in Anchorage for the care that you need.
+Don’t delay and instead give us a call at (907) 646-8670.
 We are happy to work with you during your dental emergency situation.